 Unfortunately, parents often fail to understand if the scar or wound on a child’s skin is due to a spider bite.
 They may initially mistake the scars to be ant bites.
 If the toddler cannot speak or identify spiders, it can make detecting a spider bite even more difficult.
 You need to keep your eyes open for some commonplace symptoms of spider bites (1) (2):

-Redness of skin, itching, pain and swelling are common symptoms of insect bites.
+Redness of the skin, itching, pain, and swelling are common symptoms of insect bites.
 However, you should be cautious if you find the insect bite mark on the toddler’s skin is spreading, or there is drainage from the spot.
 If the pain does not subside within a few days, that can be a cause of concern too.
 After being bitten by a venomous spider, the toddlers may exhibit signs of distress like breathing difficulty along with scars on his skin.

+Experts from the US Centers for Disease Control and Prevention (US CDC) indicate that in the US, two spiders, the brown recluse and the black widow, may cause harm to humans (3).
 Toddlers bitten by a brown recluse spider or a Black widow spider may suffer from scars on the skin.
 They may also exhibit the following symptoms in extreme cases:

 - Stomach cramps